-- Active Iron is better tolerated by gut cells than Ferrous Sulfate.
+Active Iron is better absorbed and better tolerated than other iron products.

 enough iron in food.